mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ```

 We also need to define some functions to fit a model as well as calculate our quantiles.
-Below, you'll notice that we're not actually taking the quantile but rather taking the quantile plus a small penalty based on the size of our data.
-That is a way of quantifying that we have a sample of data rather than our entire population.
+Below, we take the quantile plus a small penalty based on the size of our data, which is a way of quantifying that we have a sample of data rather than an entire population.

 ```python